Lucas Borba

 Welcome!

 I am a PhD candidate in political science at Vanderbilt University.
-My research focuses on the political economy of local government capacity and how socioeconomic segregation shapes local governance.
-I employ a mixed-methods approach that combines qualitative interviews, focus groups, public opinion surveys, and causal inference techniques to investigate the social foundations of state capacity in unequal societies, with a particular emphasis on Brazil and Latin America.
+I employ a mixed-methods approach that combines qualitative interviews, focus groups, public opinion surveys, and causal inference techniques to probe the social foundations of state capacity in unequal societies.
 I am also interested in public attitudes toward democracy and the dynamics of democratic backsliding in developing countries.
-My work has been supported by the American Political Science Association, the Society for Political Methodology, the LAPOP Lab, the Center for Latin American and Latinx Studies at Vanderbilt, and the Brazilian Council for Scientific and Technological Development.

 I am a research affiliate of the Center for Global Democracy, the Center for the Study of Democratic Institutions, and the Research on Individuals, Politics, and Society Lab at Vanderbilt.